mmasdeu/sage_package_template/README.rst

 ^^^^^^^^^^^

 All source code is stored in the folder using the same name as the package.
 This is not mandatory but highly recommended for clarity.
-All source folder must contain a ``__init__.py`` file with needed includes.
+All source folders must contain a ``__init__.py`` file with the needed includes.

 Tests
 ^^^^^